 None of the above

-Patric is a sustainability scientist working at the Institute for Crop and Soil Science at the Julius Kühn Institute in Germany.
-He is leading research on model based crop yield estimation at the Institute’s Research Centre for Agricultural Remote Sensing leveraging the power of earth observation and geospatial analytics.
+Patric is a sustainability scientist (PhD) working at the Institute for Crop and Soil Science being part of the Julius Kühn Institute - the German Federal Research Centre for Cultivated Plants.
+He is leading research on model-based crop yield estimation at the Institute’s Research Centre for Agricultural Remote Sensing leveraging the power of earth observation and geospatial analytics.